 According to veterinarians, a senior dog is one that is aged 7 years or older.
 They are fully grown and fully developed, but often have nothing wrong with them, as misconceived by people overlooking these potential household pets.

 Why these dogs end up in rescue centres and overlooked by people looking to adopt them is often no fault of their own.
 The reasons could range from the death or long-term illness of their previous owner, to a change in family dynamic or work schedules meaning that nobody is able to take the time to look after them.
 The lifespan of a dog can differ, depending on their breed and whether or not they have come from an experienced breeder.
-Check out this link to read about a chocolate labrador breeder in Michigan who has decades of experience.

 If you’re thinking of adopting a dog, here are some of the benefits of adopting an older dog as part of your family.